noahehall/theBookOfNoah/0current/blockchain/bitcoin.md

 - Bitcoin Script: a stack based language
   - stores numbers (data constants)
   - executes from left to right
-  - opcodes: used to interact with data in the Bitcoin Script Stack
+  - opcodes: i.e. operation codes; used to interact with data in the Bitcoin Script Stack
     - used to push/pop data onto and interact with data in the stack
     - can be used to embed data in blocks on the blockchain
       - this usecase is controversial: